 Meanwhile, hull the strawberries and slice them into ¼-inch thick pieces.

-Once the cream cheese filling is set, carefully lay the strawberries over top of it, overlapping them slightly.
+Once the cream cheese filling has cooled for 1 hour, carefully lay the strawberries over top of it, overlapping them slightly.
 Slowly pour the cooled Jell-O mixture over the strawberries.
 Refrigerate for 4 to 6 hours until the Jell-O is firmly set.
 Slice and serve.

 Notes

-For clean, neat slices of strawberry pretzel salad, run a sharp knife under hot water and wipe it dry before slicing.
+For clean, neat slices, run a sharp knife under hot water and wipe it dry before slicing.
 Wipe off the knife between cuts and run it under hot water occasionally if slicing several pieces.